evoluhq/evolu/packages/evolu-common-react/README.md

 # Evolu Common for React

-A library for [Evolu](https://github.com/evoluhq/evolu) React and React Native.
+Common code for Evolu React and Evolu React Native.